zero-one-group/geni/CONTRIBUTING.md

 - Push the newly built container to DockerHub with `make docker-release`.
 - Merge the library version-bump branch.
 - Create a new release on GitHub with a summary of all the changes and the new uberjar uploaded.
+- Re-run failed CI pipeline due to the missing released uberjar.